my-pwa-apps/Yappin-/README.md

 - Service worker caches essential assets
 - Offline page available when network is unavailable
 - Installable on desktop and mobile devices

+### Dark Mode

+- The dark mode can be toggled using the moon/sun icon in the header.
+- User preference is saved in `localStorage` and applied on subsequent visits.